Molesey Boat Club: Attractions

-The Molesey stretch allows a 4.5 km navigation from main weir to main weir and is shared with two other boat clubs, the Sunbury Skiff and Punting Club and the Millennium Boat House of Hampton and Lady Eleanor Holles Schools.
+The Molesey stretch allows a 4.5 km navigation from main weir to main weir and is shared with the Millennium Boat House of Hampton and Lady Eleanor Holles Schools.
 The second non-tidal reach above Teddington Lock, banks lack the funnelling walls at many points along the widening reach below, factors which lead to fewer waves on windy days.
 The club has organised or been the main supporting club for the organising of Molesey Regatta since it was founded, a year after the club.

 The club was the first place that Queen guitarist Brian May used his Red Special guitar live on stage with his group 1984.

 Sponsors

 The club does not currently have any sponsors.
 Previously it has been sponsored by a Building Society and the International Sports Promotion Society.
 The club has also received sponsorship from Sport England and Elmbridge Borough Council and other organisations and public bodies in the past.